 So yes, there is a vaccine for your horses that protect them from EEE, but not for humans.
 Therefore if you are going to spend time with your vaccinated animals you must protect yourself.
 If you have stables in an area around your home consider turning the lights off in the evening hours, be aware of barrels and other areas that can hold stagnant water.
 Horsechannel.com advises avoiding putting the animals out to pasture during dawn and dusk when mosquito activity is high, and use insect repellent.

 Mosquito Squad of Greenville has an automatic misting system that is perfect for these types of areas that require more continuous mosquito control.
-This system releases a 30-second spray several times daily and comes with a remote control so that you can adjust these sprays to fit your needs.
+This system releases a 30-second treatment several times daily and comes with a remote control so that you can adjust these sprays to fit your needs.
 The automatic mosquito misting system eliminates up to 90% of mosquitoes on contact and comes with a 100% satisfaction guarantee.
 Call us today and let’s work together to find the method of mosquito control that best suits your needs.
 (864) 362-2013